 11. This floating dry bag that holds your essentials

 If you're boating, swimming, surfing, or kayaking, a dry bag is a must-have or you'll soak your phone, lunch, towel, and other items that don't like to get wet.
 This one is not only inexpensive, it also has a shoulder strap to make it easy to tote.
 The 10-liter size holds essentials like your phone, sunscreen, and a camera.
 (There are larger sizes, too.)
 It's completely waterproof when closed correctly — and if it has air in it, it'll float in the water.
 It comes in many shades, so you can create your own color-coding system.

 12. These reusable silicone straws that open up for easy cleaning

 Reusable straws are usually hard to clean without the right tools — but these ones?
-They open all the way up so you can easily wash them (or peak inside to see if they're definitely cleaned).
+They open all the way up so you can easily wash them (or peek inside to see if they're definitely cleaned).
 They made of flexible silicone and can seal up again when you close them.
-One pack comes with four different colors.
+One pack of 10 comes with five different colors.

 13. A convenient dip cup for drive-up dining

 Drive-up dining has become a thing, and drive-thru restaurants have always been convenient.
 But where do you put the condiments?
 Keep this clever dip cup in the car and snap it into your air vents so you have an in-car dining solution that gets messy dips out of your lap.
 If commuting while snacking is common in your life, it's a must-have.
 The try is engineered to hold every size of condiment packet out there.